 What about having a monthly book club in the workplace, and starting it with Black History-related titles this month?

 Now you could ask yourself what you can do if not many black people live in the area where you operate.

-You do not need to have hired people of African descent to celebrate their contribution in the world.
+You do not need to hire people of African descent to celebrate their contribution in the world.
 Support organisations that work with black people confronted with racial based exclusion.
-Get involved in Black History Month events, offer Black History Month resources to your employees.
+Get involved in Black History Month events, and offer Black History Month resources to your employees.
 Build that inclusivity step by step, and it will make a difference.